laletuver/wienercaricaturentei/README.md

 # Transcribing Viennese Caricatures from "Wiener Caricaturen" Magazine (1897 Edition)
 # Overview
 This project was developed as part of the "Analyzing Central Europe's Intellectual Heritage" course at the University of Vienna.
-Its aim was to transcribe the first pages of the 1897 editions of the "Wiener Cariccaturen" newspaper.
+Its aim was to transcribe the first pages of the 1897 editions of the "Wiener Cariccaturen" magazine.
 The editions are publicly accessible via the ANNO website at this [link](https://anno.onb.ac.at/cgi-content/anno?aid=wcc&datum=1897&zoom=33).

 The transcription process involved encoding the first pages using the Oxygen XML Editor, following the TEI XML guidelines.